patchmemory/kindmesh/README.md

 ## Batch Entry Guide

 The Batch Entry feature allows Friends to import multiple interactions from a spreadsheet.
-This is useful for organizations that collect data in spreadsheets before entering it into KindMesh.
+This is useful for organizations that collect data in spreadsheets before entering it into kindmesh.

 ### Supported Spreadsheet Formats